-Usually, the students that we select for admission into our graduate program do very well on all these selection criteria including having excellent undergraduate grades (mostly A level course grades), an empirically based Honours thesis as part of their psychology Honours program, high GRE scores, and excellent academic letters of references from the students' professors and Honours thesis supervisor.
+Usually, the students that we select for admission into our graduate program do very well on all these selection criteria including having excellent undergraduate grades (mostly A level course grades), an empirically based Honours thesis as part of their psychology Honours program, and excellent academic letters of references from the students' professors and Honours thesis supervisor.
 Most often, the determining factor in whether a strong student is selected for admission is a good research match with the thesis supervisor.

 Do you offer a degree in Counseling?

 The Acadia Psychology Department offers an M.Sc. in Clinical Psychology.
 For students wishing to pursue a graduate degree in counseling, the School of Education at Acadia University offers an M.Ed. in Counseling.